dev-haykay/laravel-dark-sky/README.md

 $forecast = (new DarkSky($latitude, $longitude))->forecast(['daily', 'hourly']);
 ```

-The same is true for the Time Machine Requests too:
+Use the same syntax for the Time Machine Requests:

 ```php
 $weather = (new DarkSky($latitude, $longitude))->timeMachine('1986-05-11', 'daily');